opitzconsulting/uitest.js/README.md

 -----------

 #### Factories
-`uitest.create()`
-Creates a new uitest instance.
+* `uitest.create()`: Creates a new uitest instance.

-`uitest.create(parent)`
-Creates a new uitest which inherits the configuration of the given parent uitest.
-Note that the link is live, i.e. changing the parent after creating the child also affects the child.
+* `uitest.current`: A singleton that delegates all functions to the "current" uitest instance.
+This is different for every testframework, see below for details.

 #### Configuration
 At first, every uitest instance is in configuration mode.
 In this mode, the following methods are available

+* `parent(uitest)`: connects this uitest instance with the given parent uitest instance, so that all properties are inherited / merged during runtime.
+  Note that the link is live, i.e. changing the parent after calling this also affects the child.

 * `mode("frame"|"popup")`:
 Sets whether the test page should be loaded inside an iframe or a popup.